telerik/blazor-docs/components/editor/built-in-tools.md

             <td>Insert HTML</td>
             <td>insertHTML</td>
             <td>N/A</td>
-            <td>Insert HTML in the Editor at the cursor position. <br />By default this is a block command that will wrap passed inline content in a <code>p</code> or <code>div</code>, depending on the context.
+            <td>Inserts HTML at the cursor position.
+To insert multiple nodes, wrap them in a single element.<br />By default this is a block command that will wrap passed inline content in a <code>p</code> or <code>div</code>, depending on the context.
 To insert inline content, set the third argument to <code>true</code>.
 There are separate commands for inserting links and images.</td>
             <td>N/A</td>
             <td>new HtmlCommandArgs(string commandName, string value, bool inline)</td>
         </tr>